Azure/bicep/docs/tutorial/01-simple-template.md

 # Working with a basic bicep file

 In the previous step, we compiled the most basic bicep file -- a blank template.
-Now let's add a `resource` to our `main.arm` bicep file:
+Now let's add a `resource` to our `main.bicep` bicep file:

 ## Add a resource